 The physical examination focuses on the ears and hearing and on examination of the nervous system.

 |PrintOpen table in new window

-Typically, people should have an audiogram (a hearing test―see Hearing Loss and Deafness: Testing).
+Typically, people should have an audiogram (a hearing test―see Testing).
 Unless doctors think the problem is clearly an acute infection or drug toxicity, they usually also do gadolinium-enhanced magnetic resonance imaging (MRI), particularly when the hearing loss is greater in one ear.
-Other tests are done based on the likely cause (see Hearing Loss and Deafness: Some Causes and Features of Sudden Deafness).
+Other tests are done based on the likely cause (see Some Causes and Features of Sudden Deafness).
 For example, people who had a head injury should have MRI.
 People at risk of sexually transmitted diseases should have blood tests for HIV infection and syphilis.

-Treatment is directed at the disorder causing the sudden deafness when it is known.
+Treatment is directed at any known cause of the sudden deafness.
 When the cause is unknown, many doctors try giving corticosteroids along with antiviral drugs effective against herpes simplex (such as valacyclovir or famciclovir).